eqdw/antigawker/README.md

 picture of software engineers like me, to outrage their readers.
-Meanwhile, they fill me with existential depression, pointing to startup millionaires and shaming me for not keeping up with these unrealistic joneses.
+Meanwhile, they fill me with existential depression, pointing to startup millionaires and shaming me for not keeping up with these unrealistic Joneses.
 They are shame based tabloid journalists for tech.

 [Direct download of crx
 file](https://github.com/eqdw/antigawker/blob/master/antigawker.crx?raw=true)